10 Top Stocks To Buy for 2022

 It might seem counterintuitive that the world’s most expensive stock could be considered a good value, but consider this: Berkshire Hathaway is a holding company for businesses representing dozens of brands in industries as diverse as insurance, freight rail transportation, utilities, furniture, confections, batteries and recreational vehicles, to name a few, and it’s helmed by one of the world’s most successful value investors.

-Berkshire Hathaway shares are down almost 7% since the beginning of the year.
-But the company is flush with cash it can use to gobble up growth stocks and buy back more shares, Seeking Alpha noted.
+Berkshire Hathaway is flush with cash it can use to gobble up growth stocks and buy back more shares, Seeking Alpha noted.

 10. Micron Technology Inc. (MU)

-Micron stock has taken a hit over the last year, but it checks a lot of boxes as a value stock — low price-earnings ratio, high earnings-per-growth forecast over the next year through the next five years, and an average target price at least 20% above the current price.
+Micron stock has taken a hit over the last year, but it checks a lot of boxes as a value stock, including a low price-earnings ratio and an average target price nearly 15% above the current price.

 Stephen “Sarge” Guilfoyle, Real Money columnist for TheStreet, believes that “demand for what Micron does will outpace supply and/or capacity for some time.”
 As for Micron’s financials, Guilfoyle noted that the “balance sheet is as clean as a whistle and gets high marks on the Sarge test.”
 That’s why some analysts say Micron is oversold and poised for serious gains.